General Application Instructions

 Technical Advice

-• Part 1 (the LOI) is due no later than 11:59pm on the Grant Deadline, while Part 2 (the bulk of the application) must be submitted within ten days after the Grant Deadline.
-The LOI may be submitted at any time between the application window opening and the Grant Deadline.
-See the Calendar for current and upcoming due dates and grant deadlines.
+- The full application is due no later than 11:59pm on the Grant Deadline, See the Calendar for current and upcoming due dates and grant deadlines.

-• A note on submitting forms (LOI, Part 2, follow ups): If a SUBMIT is successful, a confirming email will be sent to the email address you log in with.
+- A note on submitting forms (application, follow ups): If a SUBMIT is successful, a confirming email will be sent to the email address you log in with.
 If you do not receive that email, do not assume that the submission was successful.

 Some Things to Avoid